Digital & Data

 Digital connectivity has become an essential service, vital to the country’s economic growth and to people’s quality of life.
 Businesses, charities and public sector organisations are dependent on digital technology to operate effectively.
 Individuals rely on digital services to perform day-to-day tasks, access public services and shop online.
 Future innovations will increasingly rely on digital connectivity, from connected and autonomous vehicles (CAVs) to new applications of virtual reality.

 As well as offering benefits for home broadband users, enhanced digital connectivity will also facilitate the development of 5G mobile communications and smart infrastructure, enabling more agile and more efficient management and maintenance.
-Another project in the second Assessment will therefore look at how the digital transformation of infrastructure could deliver higher quality, lower cost, infrastructure services.

 Data for the public good